Quokka: Accelerating Program Verification with LLMs via Invariant Synthesis: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose a verification procedure for evaluating the invariant generation capabilities of LLMs, assessing both correctness and their effectiveness in accelerating verification. \item We evaluate \numllm{} state-of-the-art LLMs, and provide comparisons between existing LLM-based verifiers and the state-of-the-art non-LLM-based solver \uauto. \item We construct a dataset of \trainfinalsize{} instances for training.
-We demonstrate that both supervised fine-tuning and Best-of-N sampling can improve model performance in accelerating verification. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We introduce a method for LLM-based invariant synthesis that provides sound evaluation and achieves the best performance results compared with prior LLM-based verifiers. \item We construct a benchmark of \evalsize{} instances, and conduct an evaluation of \numllm{} LLMs across multiple model families. \item We construct training data and demonstrate that both supervised fine-tuning and Best-of-N sampling yield measurable improvements in accelerating verification. \end{itemize}